peterhebert/custom-query-shortcode/readme.txt

  == Version History ==

+= 0.2.3 =
+* Added lens 'article-excerpt-date', which is the same as 'article-excerpt', except with the post date displayed.

 = 0.2.2 =
 * Added a filter to allow shortcodes within widget areas, which makes this plugin a lot more useful.